Diagnosis

 • Imaging tests.
 Tests of your pancreas and other organs may include CT, MRI, endoscopic ultrasound (EUS) and endoscopic retrograde cholangiopancreatography (ERCP).

 • Blood tests.
-You will be tested for elevated levels of an immunoglobulin called IgG4, produced by your immune system.
-People with type 1 AIP, but usually not with type 2 AIP, will have highly elevated blood levels of IgG4.
+You may have a test to check for elevated levels of an immunoglobulin called IgG4.
+IgG4 is produced by your immune system.
+People with type 1 AIP often have high levels of IgG4 in their blood.
+People with type 2 AIP usually do not.

-However a positive test doesn't necessarily mean that you have the disease.
-A small number of people who don't have autoimmune pancreatitis, including some with pancreatic cancer, also have high blood levels of IgG4.
+However, a positive test doesn't necessarily mean that you have the disease.
+A small number of people who don't have autoimmune pancreatitis, including some with pancreatic cancer, also have high levels of IgG4 in their blood.

 • Endoscopic core biopsy.
-In this test, pathologists analyze a sample of pancreatic tissue in the laboratory.
+In this test, a medical professional called a pathologist studies a sample of pancreatic tissue in the laboratory.
 AIP has a distinctive appearance that can be easily recognized under a microscope by an expert pathologist.
-Doctors insert a small tube (endoscope) through the mouth into the stomach and, guided by ultrasound, remove some tissue from the pancreas using a special needle.
+A small tube called an endoscope is inserted through the mouth into the stomach, guided by ultrasound.
+A sample of tissue is then removed from the pancreas using a special needle.

-The challenge is obtaining a sample of tissue large enough to analyze, rather than just a few cells.
+The challenge is getting a sample of tissue large enough to study, rather than just a few cells.
 This procedure is not widely available, and results may not be conclusive.

 • Steroid trial.
-Autoimmune pancreatitis generally responds to steroids; doctors sometimes use a trial course of this drug to confirm a diagnosis.
-However, this strategy should ideally be under expert guidance, be used sparingly and only be done when there is strong evidence to support a diagnosis of autoimmune pancreatitis.
+Autoimmune pancreatitis generally responds to steroids; healthcare professionals sometimes use a trial course of this drug to confirm a diagnosis.
+However, this strategy should ideally happen under expert guidance.
+It should be used sparingly and only be done when there is strong evidence to support a diagnosis of autoimmune pancreatitis.
 Response to corticosteroids is measured by CT and improvement in serum IgG4 levels.

 Treatment

 • Biliary stenting.
-Before starting medication, sometimes doctors will insert a tube to drain the biliary ducts (biliary stenting) in people with symptoms of obstructive jaundice.
+Before starting medicine, sometimes doctors or other healthcare professionals will insert a tube to drain the biliary ducts.
+This is called biliary stenting and is done in people with symptoms of obstructive jaundice.
 Often, though, jaundice improves with steroid treatment alone.
-Sometimes drainage is recommended if the diagnosis is uncertain.
-Tissue samples and cells from the bile duct may be obtained at the time of stent placement.
+Sometimes drainage is recommended if the diagnosis is not certain.
+Tissue samples and cells from the bile duct may be taken at the time of stent placement.

 • Steroids.
 Symptoms of autoimmune pancreatitis often improve after a short course of prednisolone or prednisone.
 Many people respond quickly, even dramatically.
 Sometimes people get better without any treatment.

 • Immunosuppressants and immunomodulators.
-About 30% to 50% of the time in type 1 AIP and less than 10% of the time in type 2 AIP, the disease relapses, requiring additional treatment, sometimes long term.
+The disease can relapse.
+For type 1 AIP, the disease relapses about 30% to 50% of the time.
+For type 2 AIP, it relapses less than 10% of the time.
+Cases of relapse require additional treatment, sometimes long term.

-To help reduce the serious side effects associated with extended steroid use, doctors often add drugs that suppress or modify the immune system, sometimes called steroid-sparing medications, to the treatment.
-You may be able to stop taking steroids altogether depending on your response to steroid-sparing medication.
+To help reduce the serious side effects associated with extended steroid use, medicines that suppress or modify the immune system may be added to the treatment.
+These are sometimes called steroid-sparing medicines.
+You may be able to stop taking steroids altogether depending on your response to steroid-sparing medicine.

 Immunosuppressants and immunomodulators include mycophenolate (CellCept), mercaptopurine (Purinethol, Purixan), azathioprine (Imuran, Azasan) and rituximab (Rituxan).
 In general, they have been used in small sample groups and long-term benefits are still being studied.